jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 ### Speed And Quality

-Due to the lack of B-frame support, the encoding quality of AMD H.264 encoder has been unsatisfactory.
-Although RX 6000/VCN3.0 brings back the B-frame support, the quality improvement is not much.
+Due to the lack of B-frame support, the encoding quality of the AMD H.264 hardware encoder has been unsatisfactory.
+Although RX 6000/VCN3.0 brings back the B-frame support, the quality improvement is not great.

-AMD HEVC encoder is far better than AMD H.264 encoder, and the new AMD AV1 encoding support on RX 7000/VCN4.0 seems to be the savior of AMD encoding quality.
-Although they are currently no match for Intel QSV and NVIDIA NVENC.
-Plus the VCN4.0 drastically improved the encoding speed.
+The AMD HEVC encoder is far better than the AMD H.264 encoder, and the new AMD AV1 encoding support on RX 7000/VCN4.0 seems to be the savior of AMD encoding quality.
+Nonetheless they are currently no match for Intel QSV and NVIDIA NVENC.
+VCN4.0 additionally improved the encoding speed drastically.